-We want to be eating foods off the vine, foods that have already been cooked by the sun.
+We want to eat foods off the vine, which have already been cooked by the sun.
 We don’t want to have to cook them once we eat them.

-Easy-to-digest summer fruits and veggies from the garden, farmer’s markets and at CSAs are in such abundance – take advantage of this!
+Easy-to-digest summer fruits and veggies from the garden, farmer’s markets, and CSAs are in such abundance: take advantage!

-I suggest that you eat the majority of these starches at breakfast and lunch, as these are the times when your digestion the strongest.
+I suggest you eat the majority of these starches at breakfast and lunch, as these are times when your digestion is strongest.

-Excess grains, starches, or sweets at night can raise morning blood sugar levels and increase the risk of glycation—which is when sugars in the blood stick to proteins.
+Excess grains, starches, or sweets at night can raise morning blood sugar and increase risk of glycation: when sugars in the blood stick to proteins.
 Glycation has been linked to a host of health concerns.

 Vitamin D Needs

 Are you getting enough sun exposure this summer to optimize your vitamin D3 levels?

 Remember, UVB rays, even in summer, are only strong during midday hours.
 Morning and evening sun rays, while delightful, carry very little UVB or vitamin D3-making rays.